 Section 11.1.
 Amendment.
 The Corporation reserves the right to amend, alter, change, or repeal any provision contained in this Certificate of Incorporation but only in the manner now or hereafter prescribed in this Certificate of Incorporation, the Corporation’s Bylaws or the DGCL, and all rights herein conferred upon stockholders are granted subject to such reservation.

-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Incorporation to be executed on its behalf on the date first written above.
+IN WITNESS WHEREOF, the Corporation has caused this Amended and Restated Certificate of Incorporation to be executed on its behalf.

 Era Group Inc.

 By: /s/ Sten L. Gustafson___________________________ Name: Sten L. Gustafson Title: Chief Executive Officer